240708-NET/JaeWong/README.md

-# Jae Wong
+# .NET Core Projects
-Using .NET Core and React to create applications and websites.
+Console and web applications made with .NET Core.

 ### List of Projects
 * [Sudoku](sudoku/): A sudoku puzzle generator with configurable difficulty.